-For the hyperboloid lens (right), only the green channel exhibits high MTF values across most spatial frequencies, while the red and blue channels suffer pronounced attenuation due to chromatic defocus.
-In contrast, the end-to-end design (left) demonstrates notably improved red and blue MTF curves, yielding a more spectrally balanced frequency response and a substantially higher average RGB MTF integral compared with the hyperboloid counterpart.
+For the hyperboloid metalens (right), only the green channel exhibits high MTF values across most spatial frequencies, while the red and blue channels experience strong attenuation due to chromatic defocus.
+In contrast, the broadband metalens (left) shows substantially improved MTF responses in the red and blue channels, resulting in a more spectrally balanced frequency response and a higher wavelength-averaged MTF within the sensor-detectable band.

 The two metalenses exhibit distinct imaging characteristics, as shown in Fig.~\ref{fig:3}c.
 The left panel shows single-wavelength imaging of RGB letter patterns, while the right panel presents broadband color imaging results.
-The hyperboloid lens produces sharper edges and higher local contrast due to well-corrected on-axis focusing at the design wavelength, but suffers from severe chromatic imbalance, with red and blue channels noticeably blurred.
-In contrast, the end-to-end optimized lens delivers more uniform color fidelity and balanced sharpness across channels—resulting in slightly softer edges yet a more consistent overall spectral response.
-This improvement enhances color fidelity and also leads to higher accuracy in downstream AI tasks (Fig.~4) as we show later.
+The hyperboloid metalens produces sharper edges and higher local contrast at the design wavelength due to well-corrected on-axis focusing, but suffers from significant chromatic imbalance, with the red and blue channels noticeably blurred.
+In contrast, the broadband metalens provides more balanced image sharpness and color fidelity across the three channels, yielding slightly softer edges but a more uniform spectral response.
+As we show later, this balanced frequency-domain behavior is associated with improved performance in downstream computer-vision tasks.